Code-Institute-Submissions/cmd-source-MS1/README.md

 #### Acknowledgements

-I did get help and influence from [W3s](https://www.w3schools.com/) for my website.
+I did get help and influence from [W3s](https://www.w3schools.com/) for my website and from the Irish low cost gym [Flyfit](https://www.flyefit.ie/).